0xor0ne/awesome-list/README.md

 * [RAT][162]: RAT And C&C Resources.
 * [Reverse Engineering][35]: reversing resources.
 * [Rust][18]: curated list of Rust code and resources.
+* [rust security][371]:  list of awesome projects and resources related to Rust and computer security.
 * [Search engines][339]: list of search engines useful during Penetration testing, Vulnerability assessments, Red Team operations, Bug Bounty and more.
+* [Secure a Linux server][365]: evolving how-to guide for securing a Linux server.
 * [Shell][31]: command-line frameworks, toolkits, guides and gizmos.
 * [Tunneling][181]: ngrok alternatives and other ngrok-like tunneling software and services.